floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ```

 notes:
-the log function logs the given message to the console along with some additional information and returns a void effect
+As briefly introduced earlier, the log function logs the given message to the console along with some additional information and returns a void effect

 ---